 The permissions required by a proxy or VPN add-on to run are important.
 Basically, you grant access rights to your browsing data.
 Most of the VPN add-ons need the following permissions:

-- Read and modify privacy settings – The add may modify some default browser privacy and security settings.
+- Read and modify privacy settings – The addon may modify some default browser privacy and security settings.

-- Control browser proxy settings – In order to function, VPN and proxy add-ons need to modify the browser proxy settings.
+- Control browser proxy settings – To function, VPN and proxy add-ons need to modify the browser proxy settings.

 The vital takeaway: only install VPN add-ons that you previously read or heard about.
 Take your time and do your research.
 Choose a trustful VPN or proxy provider.